Last Updated on January 16, 2021 by Nazmin Sarker

 - salt and freshly ground pepper

-- To clean the mussels, put them in a sink or bowl and scrub thoroughly with a hard brush.
+- To clean the mussels, put them in a sink or bowl and scrub them thoroughly with a hard brush.
 Wash them in several changes of water.

 - Scrape off any ‘beards, or tufts protruding from the shells.
 Discard any damaged mussels or any that do not close when tapped with a knife.